movidius/ncappzoo/apps/video_face_matcher/README.md

 - 1 NCS device
 - A webcam
 - NCSDK 1.12.00 or greater
-- The ncappzoo/tensorflow/facenet must build.
+- The ncappzoo/tensorflow/facenet make compile command must work.
 See [the facenet README.md](../../tensorflow/facenet/README.md) for details
 - opencv 3.3 with video for linux support

-Note: The OpenCV version that installs with the current ncsdk (1.10.00) does <strong>not</strong> provide V4L support.
+Note: The OpenCV version that installs with the some versions of ncsdk does <strong>not</strong> provide V4L support.
 To run this application you will need to replace the ncsdk version with a version built from source.
 To remove the old opencv and build and install a compatible version you can run the following command from the app's base directory:

 ```
    make opencv